Rachel Gonsalves » Mrs. Rachel Gonsalves

 Gradebook: I use the Aeries gradebook so students and their families can view grades through the Aeries Family Portal or Aeries App.

-All of my classes have a course in Canvas, and use Canvas to post materials and announcements for my classes.
-Occasionally I will use Canvas for writing assignments.
-Students need Canvas to access our online ELA curriculum, StudySync, as well as other district-provided tools such as BrainPop and NewsELA.
+We will use our class Canvas page to access the online ELA curriculum, Amplify, and TCI for social studies, as well as other district-provided tools such as BrainPop and NewsELA.
 I do not post daily work to Canvas.
-You will also find my course syllabus posted to Canvas.

 Other Tools We Use

-We will also use our district-approved ELA curriculum, StudySync.
+We will use our district-approved ELA curriculum, Amplify.
 Students are registered for this online resource through their Canvas accounts.
+For social studies, we will use TCI, and students are registered for this online resource through Canvas.

-In 2023-2024, we will also be using Flocabulary, CommonLit, EdPuzzle, and Gimkit.
+We will also use Flocabulary, CommonLit, EdPuzzle, BrainPop, and Gimkit.
 Students have already registered for the course by using a unique class code.
 If students need the code, they should see me during class, at break or lunch, or during my office hours.

 Class Policies for Homework and Classwork